 “A pussy wanker who’ll hopefully never come under my eyes again”

-Soon after I had the money together so I wouldn’t have to live on a couch anymore.
+Soon after I had the money together, so I wouldn’t have to live on a couch anymore.
 I moved into a small apartment.
-I had a kitchen-living-bedroom combination, in this room one could go once around the corner and had seen almost everything.
+I had a kitchen-living-bedroom combination, in this room, one could go once around the corner and had seen almost everything.
 There was a bath.
 I had a balcony, too.
 There was a fly screen fixed on the inside of the glass door.
 It reminded me of the one from my childhood.
-Passed the fly screen to the garden.
+Passed the fly screen was the way to the garden.